zhiyuangao/starter-academic/content/home/jobs.md

 - 👉 Postdocs: We are looking for 3 postdocs in [ML for Climate Modeling](https://apply.interfolio.com/83078)

-- 💡Graduate Students: I am accepting PhD students through CAOS, and CDS.
+- 💡Graduate Students: I am accepting PhD students through [CAOS](https://caos.cims.nyu.edu/dynamic/phd-program/overview/), and [CDS](https://cds.nyu.edu/phd-admissions-req/).
 Read carefully the application pages.
+Note: in CAOS, you are admitted to the program, not an adviser or a research project.
 To see our latest work, browse through this website and my [Google Scholar](https://scholar.google.com/citations?user=xWZmhjsAAAAJ&hl=en).
-Note: in CAOS, you are admitted to the program, not an adviser or a research project.

 - Undergraduates, Interns and K-12: We are not accepting any applicants for the foreseeable future.